Yonle/Object.toHtml/README.md

 ```

 ## `attr`
-`attr` is a object that used to adding a Attributeinto a element
+`attr` is a object that used to adding a Attribute into a element

 ```json
 {